univention/univention-corporate-server/doc/developer-reference/umc/local-system-module.rst

 definition has two attributes:

 ``name``
    is the name of the command that is passed to the UMC module.
-Within the UMCP message it is the first argument after the UMCP ``COMMAND``.
+Within the HTTP request it is the URL path after ``/univention/command/``.

 ``function``
    defines the method to be invoked within the Python module when the command is